dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

         a[2:4]          # "cd" (from position 2, to position 4 (excluded))

 In addition, any of the above can be used with the step size defined:

         a[::2]          # "ace" (every 2nd element)
         a[1:4:2]        # "bd" (from index 1, to index 4 (excluded), every 2nd element)

 Indices can be negative, in which case they're computed from the end of the sequence

         a[:-1]          # "abcde" (from index 0 (default), to the second last element (last element - 1))
         a[:-2]          # "abcd" (from index 0 (default), to the third last element (last element -2)) a[-1:]          # "f" (from the last element to the end (default len())

 Step sizes can also be negative, in which case slice will iterate through the list in reverse order:

         a[3:1:-1]       # "dc" (from index 2 to None (default), in reverse order)

 This construct is useful for reversing an iterable

         a[::-1]         # "fedcba" (from last element (default len()-1), to first, in reverse order(-1))

-Notice that for negative steps the default end_index is None (see http://stackoverflow.com/a/12521981 )
+Notice that for negative steps the default end_index is None.

         a[5:None:-1]    # "fedcba" (this is equivalent to a[::-1])
         a[5:0:-1]       # "fedcb" (from the last element (index 5) to second element (index 1)